Bug bites can be annoying, but most are harmless and you’ll just have a few days of itching. But some bug bites do need treatment, including:

 - Take an antihistamine like Benadryl to reduce itching and swelling.

 In many cases, an infected bug bite will need an antibiotic.
-You may be able to try over-the-counter antibiotic ointment first if your symptoms are not severe or systemic (such as a fever).
+You may be able to try OTC antibiotic ointments for minor bug bites without symptoms of severe infection, such as

 If those don’t work, or your infection is severe, a doctor can prescribe a stronger topical antibiotic or oral antibiotics.